cbaberle/Parametricity-via-Cohesion/parametricity-via-cohesion.lagda.md

     J B refl b = b
 ```

-As an immediate corollary of this, we obtain the operation of *tranport*:
+As an immediate corollary of this, we obtain the operation of *tranport* as the recursor for the identity type:
 ```agda
     transp : ∀ {ℓ κ} {A : Set ℓ} {a b : A}
              → (B : A → Set κ) → (a ≡ b) → B a → B b